exercism/v3/languages/fsharp/exercises/concept/values/.meta/design.md

 - Know that bindings are immutable.
 - Know how type inference works for bindings.
 - Know how to define scope using significant whitespace.
+- Know how to define an integer.
+- Know how to use mathematical operators on integers.

 ## Out of scope